Mountain Biking Skill Guides

 There are many steps to do.
 Mostly I have noticed that when I start to do too many things, everything breaks down and I can’t do even most simple jumps nicely.

-Steep jumps
+Steep Jumps

 Steep jumps, e.g. dirt jumps.